aniketrb-github/spring_boot/project-portal-mgt/README.md

 - After successful installation, execute "git –version" on your command prompt to check the current installed version.

 4) MySQL Installer: [Download link for MySQL Installer](https://dev.mysql.com/downloads/installer/)
-- Once you download it, you get to choose the tools/softwares you require to download from the dashboard mysql installer provides you.
+- Once you download it, you get to choose the tools/software's you require to download from the dashboard MySQL installer provides you.
-- You should then select appropraite settings & get your MySQL Server as well as the MySQL Workbench via the installer.
+- You should then select appropriate settings & get your MySQL Server as well as the MySQL Workbench via the installer.

 `# Tools & technology stack required for this projects is mentioned below :-`
 1) An External database was used namely: MySQL v5.6(any latest MySQL version will do)